EdNoepel/ajna-keeper/README.md

 Here you will click "Add New Key" to add a new key.
 In your `config.ts` file replace `coinGeckoApiKey` with the key you just created.

+### Configure ajna

+In `config.ts` for the section `ajna`, you will need to provide addresses for all the ajna specific contracts.
+These addresses can be found here: https://faqs.ajna.finance/info/deployment-addresses-and-bridges

+### Configure multicall

+In `config.ts` you may need to provide an address for `multicallAddress` for your specific chain.
+These addresses can be found here https://www.multicall3.com/deployments
+If you add `multicallAddress`, then you will also need to add `multicallBlock` which is the block that multicall was added.

 ### Setup Ajna-Subgraph

 In a different folder clone the ajna-finance repo.
 It is recommended that you checkout the develop branch so that you have the latests networks settings for L2s.